2212rutuja/UrlShortner/README.md

 4. npm start

 ### Usage
-Access the application in your web browser.
+-Access the application in your web browser.

-Enter a full URL in the provided input field.
+-Enter a full URL in the provided input field.

-Click the "Shorten" button to generate a shortened URL.
+-Click the "Shorten" button to generate a shortened URL.

-Copy and share the shortened URL.
+-Copy and share the shortened URL.